Shea's Performing Arts Center

 Compensation and Benefits

-Shea’s offers competitive compensation, commensurate with experience, and a benefits package that includes paid time off, health insurance, and a generous employer contribution toward a 403(b)-retirement plan.
+Shea’s offers competitive compensation, commensurate with experience, and a benefits package that includes paid time off, health insurance, a generous employer contribution toward a 403(b)-retirement plan, and the extraordinary quality of life and recreational opportunities offered by the beautiful Western New York region.

 Applications and Inquiries